 - 4600 GPH lift with a 10 ft lift at discharge

-- It needs a wide basin to operate
+- It needs a wide sump basin to operate

-2. Wayne WSS30VN Upgraded Battery BackUp Sump Pump Review
+2. Wayne WSS30VN Upgraded Battery Backup System Sump Pump

 If you are looking for the best home sump pump, you got to give this one a try.
 And if you have nightmares of your newly installed pump failing, sleep soundly while Wayne WSS30VN is on the job.

 It's so easy to install.
-Just remember to run to the local store for a good check valve.
+Just remember to run to the local store for the best check valve.
 The pump needs it to run, and the valve doesn't come with the package.